-This 3D computer animated film is very successful that all pets are attractive and lovely for all ages.
-The most influential factor for this film is Harrison Ford (1942-) who played a ''Oz'' like-MENTOR role in this film which called Rooster, a Welsh Sheepdog.
-Many countries and regions dubbed original English actors with local voice actors, thus, the English version is highly recommended.
+This 3D computer animated film is very successful in that all pets are attractive and lovely for all ages.
+The most influential factor in this film was Harrison Ford (1942-) who played an ''Oz'' like-MENTOR role in this film, which is called Rooster, a Welsh Sheepdog.
+Many countries and regions dubbed original English actors with local voice actors.
+Thus, the English version is highly recommended.

 Any part of this report may be disseminated without permission, provided attribution to the professional film writer Ryota Nakanishi as author and a link to www.ryotanakanishi.com is provided.